Skip to content

 Check these in order:

-5. Lock power supply — confirm the lock has adequate voltage and current (most door strikes need 12V at 500mA minimum)
+6. Lock power supply — confirm the lock has adequate voltage and current (door strikes need 12V at 500mA minimum; maglocks need dedicated 12V or 24V supply via dry contact relay)

 Door Doesn't Unlock — Access Denied